RTÉ Young People's Programming: COVID-19 programming

 With the introduction of COVID-19 lockdowns in Ireland, RTÉ began broadcasting Home School Hub to help parents and children with home schooling during the period.
 RTÉ aired the show from 2020 until 2021, it did not return for the autumn schedule in 2021, as lockdowns came to a close.
-In 2020 the cast of Home School Hub returned for a Christmas special.
+In 2020, the cast of Home School Hub returned for a Christmas special.

 Identity

-By 2021 both TRTÉ and RTÉjr websites had been replaced by a new brand RTÉ KIDS, the brand began to be used more and more by the end of the 2021, with TRTÉ largely being dropped save for programming hours on RTÉ2, a continued trend from the late 2010s.
+By 2021, both TRTÉ and RTÉjr websites had been replaced by a new brand, RTÉ Kids.
+The brand began to be used more often by the end of the 2021, with TRTÉ largely being dropped save for programming hours on RTÉ2, a continued trend from the late 2010s.

-In December 2024 TRTÉ was rebranded as RTÉ KIDS.
+In December 2024 TRTÉ was rebranded as RTÉ Kids.

-Cost Cutting
+Cost-cutting

 In mid-2016 RTÉ's Two Tube (previously ID and TTV) finished up for its normal season and then moved online for the rest of 2016.
 In 2016 RTÉ announced that it would move all production to independent producers.
 In February 2017 RTÉ's Two Tube was cancelled.
 Under pressure the management team assured the public that RTÉ "is not reducing its commitment to younger people's programmes, nor its spend", however they had already cut funding to children's content by 25%, this was then followed in 2017 with a further cut of 50% bring their total spend on Young People's content to just €3.9 million.
 In 2018 RTÉ increased funding to €5.8 million but by 2019 had cut it back to €4.7m, this compares to support provided to children's content in 2010 and 2011 of €11m.
 By 2020 funding for Young People's programming came to €5.5 million.